MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/ssh-certificates.md

 ---
 title: Using SSH certificates with MSAL.NET
+description: "Microsoft Entra ID is capable of issuing SSH certificates instead of bearer tokens."
 ---

 # Using SSH certificates with MSAL.NET

 >[!NOTE]
->This feature will be available from MSAL 4.3.2 onward
+>This feature is available from MSAL 4.3.2 onward

-Azure AD is capable of issuing SSH certificates instead of bearer tokens.
+Microsoft Entra ID is capable of issuing SSH certificates instead of bearer tokens.
 These are not the same as SSH public keys.
 Currently this is available as an extension method on `AcquireTokenSilent` and `AcquireTokenInteractive`.

 ```csharp
 var result = await pca